zli1024/CSVSUF/README.md

 # CSVSUF
-The code and dataset will be available soon here.
+The code will be available soon here.